cnj-digital/seotamic/README.md

 The package requires Laravel 9+ and PHP 8.0+.
 It will auto register.

-The SEO section tab will appear on all collection entries automatically.
+The SEO & Social section tab will appear on all collection entries automatically.

 ## Configuration (optional)